 Kubernetes Remote Scanner

-InsightCloudSec’s new Kubernetes Remote Scanner expands our existing Kubernetes Security Guardrails and Container Vulnerability Assessment capabilities by improving InsightCloudSec’s agentless approach for better usability and simplified operation of harvesting Kubernetes entities that exist within different Kubernetes clusters running across different cloud accounts.
+Cloud Security (InsightCloudSec)’s new Kubernetes Remote Scanner expands our existing Kubernetes Security Guardrails and Container Vulnerability Assessment capabilities by improving Cloud Security (InsightCloudSec)’s agentless approach for better usability and simplified operation of harvesting Kubernetes entities that exist within different Kubernetes clusters running across different cloud accounts.
 This solution currently only works with managed clusters.

 Feature Overview

-• InsightCloudSec harvests the Kubernetes services via the cloud provider API and creates a matching cloud account for each Kubernetes cluster.
+• Cloud Security (InsightCloudSec) harvests the Kubernetes services via the cloud provider API and creates a Kubernetes cluster entry linked under your cloud account.

 • Cluster access is generated using the account access credentials provided by the user.

-• Cluster resources are harvested and associated with the parent cloud account that is created to model the Kubernetes service.
+• Cluster resources are harvested and associated with the parent cloud account.

-• InsightCloudSec automatically performs a scan, repeating scans periodically at a defined interval.
+• Cloud Security (InsightCloudSec) automatically performs a scan, repeating scans periodically at a defined interval.

-• InsightCloudSec automatically synchronizes the badges associated with the cloud account that contains the Kubernetes service and the tags associated with the Kubernetes cluster into the cloud account that represents the cluster.
+• Cloud Security (InsightCloudSec) automatically synchronizes the badges associated with the cloud account that contains the Kubernetes service and the tags associated with the Kubernetes cluster into the cloud account that represents the cluster.
 This allows the user to filter the Kubernetes resources and insights using these badges and tags.

 • To migrate between scanners, refer to the instructions on the Clusters Account Setup & Management page.